Welcome to the Asian People's Exchange for

 Agroecology

 Agroecology is an imperative approach to the food system that aims to shift from technology transfer to capacity building and empowerment of farmers, from the rural poor forced into the global value chain to building local economies and shifting away from agricultural exports to food sovereignty and local markets.
+Aside from sustainable agriculture and rejecting chemicals in farming practices, agroecology should include political, socio-cultural, environmental and economic aspects to say that agroecology have become the norm.

-Our Partners
+Our

 Twenty-six organisations from 11 countries across Asia are participating in APEX.
 They work with different sectors and marginalised communities to achieve food sovereignty and practice agroecology.